Chapter 11: Time series

 Key Concept: Lag features turn time series forecasting into supervised learning

-A gradient boosting model does not know what “time” means.
+A gradient boosting model doesn’t know what “time” means.
 It knows column values.
 Giving it a rate_lag1 column is how you communicate “yesterday’s value” in a language the model understands.
 A model trained on [rate_lag1, rate_lag5, day_of_week] predicting attendance_rate is a supervised regression problem built from a single time series.
 The NaN rows produced by shift must be dropped or filled before training.

 # Rolling 5-day average: smooth out day-of-week noise